Adwai-T/Notes/C++/C++.md

 > While using name space we have to add the name space to both the header file as well as implementation.

 ## Input From Terminal

+When used the buffer from the first cin might not be cleared and will directly be used as the input for

+second `getline()`.

+To prevent this we have to clear the buffer before we use the getline by ignoring the value that is in it.

+`std::cin.ignore(std::numeric_limits<std::streamsize>::max(), '\n');`

+This will ignore unlimited characters until a `\n` is removed.

 ```cpp
 //--- Getting user input from console.